-You must notify your Manager during the 15 week before the week your baby is due that you intend to exercise your right to take maternity leave, except where your baby is born early making this impossible (see Part C Section 13).
+You must notify your Head of Service during the 15th week before the week your baby is due that you intend to exercise your right to take maternity leave, except where your baby is born early making this impossible (see Part C Section 13).
 The notice must be in writing and must state:

-- 5.1 that you are pregnant;
+5.1 that you are pregnant;

-- 5.2 your Expected Date of Childbirth;

-- 5.3 the date you want your maternity leave and pay, where entitled, to commence (normally a Sunday); and

-5.4 if you have more than 26 weeks continuous service, you must also confirm that you intend to come back to work at the end of your maternity leave, for at least three months, in order to receive your full entitlement of Occupational Maternity Pay.
+- 5.2 your Expected Date of Childbirth; - 5.3 the date you want your maternity leave and pay, where entitled, to commence (normally a Sunday); and - 5.4 if you have more than 26 weeks continuous service, you must also confirm that you intend to come back to work at the end of your maternity leave, for at least three months, in order to receive your full entitlement of Occupational Maternity Pay.

-You must also give your Manager a Maternity Certificate (Form MATB1) or an original Medical Certificate from your Doctor or Midwife stating your Expected Week of Childbirth.
+You must also give your Head of Service a Maternity Certificate (Form MATB1) or an original Medical Certificate from your Doctor or Midwife stating your Expected Week of Childbirth.
 This will normally be given to you around 20 weeks before the week your baby is due.
 If you do not provide this medical evidence on time, you will not qualify for ordinary maternity leave or Statutory Maternity Pay.

-To help you to give the required notice, your HR team will have sent you a standard form with this guidance that can be used to give the required notice to your Line Manager.
+To help you to give the required notice, your nominated H.R. representative will have sent you a standard form with this guidance that can be used to give the required notice to your Head of Service.

-6. Do you have to tell CultureNL when your baby is born?
+6 Do you have to tell the Council when your baby is born?

-If your baby is born after your maternity leave has started, there is no requirement to advise your Line Manager the date your baby was born.
-However, if your baby is born before your maternity leave period has started, you must write to your Line Manager to confirm you have given birth and the date your baby was born (see Part C, Section 13).
+If your baby is born after your maternity leave has started, there is no requirement to advise your Head of Service the date your baby was born.
+However, if your baby is born before your maternity leave period has started, you must write to your Head of Service to confirm you have given birth and the date your baby was born (see Part C, Section 13).

-7. What do you have to do to return to work?
+7 What do you have to do to return to work?